dhleong/wish/README.md

 Data Sources, and they all combine together so that the sheet has all the information it needs.
 They can be updated without having to change the Sheet Data to get the latest changes.
+4. **Providers** handle saving and loading Sheet Data and Data Sources, both of which are basically plain text files.
+WISH does not store your data itself, but rather uses Providers like Google Drive (currently the only provider) so you are in complete control of your data.

 WISH sheets will generally come with a builtin data source that provides the core, publically available bits to get you started.
 Right now we